Smarter business insurance

 Asbestos, pollution, or contamination unless specifically extended.

 Yes.
-Claims arising from negligent geotechnical advice, such as miscalculating settlement or bearing capacity, are typically the core function of a PI policy.
-However, coverage is never guaranteed and always depends on the specific circumstances of the claim, your policy's full Product Disclosure Statement (PDS), and whether the work was completed after your policy’s retroactive date.
+Claims arising from negligent geotechnical advice, such as miscalculating settlement, bearing capacity, or site conditions, are typically the core function of a PI policy.
+Coverage always depends on the specific claim details and your policy's terms.

 Yes.
-Your PI policy can cover your liability arising from the work of your subcontractors, but it is best practice to ensure the subcontractor holds their own PI policy as well.
+Your Professional Indemnity policy can cover your liability arising from the work of your subcontractors, but it is best practice to ensure the subcontractor holds their own PI policy as well.

-You may need higher limits or project-specific cover, as many mining contracts (especially in Queensland and WA) require it.
-We can arrange complex placements for these specific risks.
+You may need higher limits (often $20M+) or project-specific cover, as many mining contracts and major infrastructure projects require it.
+Specialist brokers can arrange complex placements for these high-risk scenarios.

-No. Because PI is a "claims made" policy, you must purchase a separate runoff policy upon retirement or cessation of business to cover you for future claims from past work.
+No. Because PI is a 'claims made' policy, it is generally recommended to purchase a separate runoff policy upon retirement or cessation of business to cover you for future claims from past work, which is critical in geotechnical engineering.

 Geotechnical PI: Cover for High-Risk Projects & Tenders